-Jean Knaack is the Executive Director of the Road Runners Club of America where she has served in the role since 2005, bringing over fifteen years of nonprofit management experience to the position.
+Jean Knaack is the Executive Director of the Road Runners Club of America where she has served in the role since 2005, bringing twenty years of nonprofit management experience to the position.
 She is a graduate of the University of Wisconsin at Green Bay with a Bachelor’s of Science in Human Nutrition.
 She earned a Master’s of Public Administration with a concentration in nonprofit management from George Mason University.
 She regularly counsels running club and event leaders around the country on various topics of importance to the running community.
 Through her work with the RRCA she is a fitness advocate promoting running as healthy exercise and a competitive sport on a national scale.
-She served on the coordinating committee that developed the first National Physical Activity Plan for the United States.
+She served on the coordinating committee that developed the first National Physical Activity Plan for the United States and now serves on their board of directors.
 She has experience managing the financial operations of organizations ranging in size from $100,000 to $10 million.
 Jean has extensive skills in organizational and financial development, board and member relations, and program planning and implementation.
+She has appeared on local, national and international news shows and morning talks shows to discuss running, including the CBS Morning News to discuss event safety.
+She is often quoted in local, regional and national news outlets and magazines.
 She is an avid runner and has completed several marathons and countless road races and triathlons.
-She was a finisher at the inaugural Ironman Louisville race in 2007 and finished Ironman France in 2009 and Ironman Coeur D’Alen in 2010.
-She is the proud mother of two young children and she has been married to Jim Knaack for seventeen years.
+She was a finisher at the inaugural Ironman Louisville race in 2007 and finished Ironman France in 2009 and Ironman Coeur D’Alene in 2010.
+She is the proud mother of two young children and she has been married to Jim Knaack for twenty years.

 Andy Smith is the Program Coordinator for the RRCA.
 He comes to the RRCA from The Washington Post, where he served as a Community Editor, working to develop strategies and programs to improve the paper’s local internet presence.
 He has a strong interest in digital communications, social media, and web analytics and works hard to stay on top of the latest trends in each field.
 Smith has a background in sports communications, spending four years in Media Relations for the University of Pittsburgh’s Athletic Department in his hometown, where he authored profiles on future NFL players Dorin Dickerson, LaRod Stephens-Howling and LeSean McCoy.
 He earned his master’s degree at Georgetown in 2009 in Communication, Culture and Technology and his undergraduate degree from Vassar College in Poughkeepsie, NY in American Culture.
 He is responsible for coordinating all activities related to RRCA programs including Championship events, Kids Run the Nation Program, Runner Friendly Community, National Awards, RUN@WORK Day, Race Director Certification, and much more.